Lifting of vector-valued automorphic forms: Introduction

 \section{Introduction}

-Let $\rG$ be a Fuchsian group of the first kind, and $\rho:\rG \to\text{GL}_n(\mathbb{C})$ be its any finite dimensional representation.
-A vector-valued automorphic form of $\rG$ of weight $k\in 2\Z$ with respect to $\rho$ is a meromorphic function $\X: \h \to \C^{n}$ which has a certain functional and cuspidal behaviour.
-For details and explanation see Section~\ref{sec:vvaf}.
-The theory of vector-valued modular forms has many important applications not only in mathematics but also proven to be useful in physics.
-For more details on the importance of vector-valued automorphic forms see the introduction of~\cite{Bajpai2019,Gannon1}.
+Let $\bar{\rG} \subset \text{PSL}_2(\R)$ be a Fuchsian group of the first kind, and $\rho:\bar{\rG} \to\text{GL}_m(\mathbb{C})$ be any finite-dimensional representation.
+A vector-valued automorphic form (vvaf) of $\bar{\rG}$ of weight $k\in 2\Z$ is a $\C^{m}$-valued meromorphic function $\X(\tau)$ on the complex upper half plane $\h$ which has a certain functional and cuspidal behaviour with respect to $\rho$.
+For details and explanation, see Section~\ref{sec:vvaf}.
+The theory of vector-valued automorphic forms has many important applications not only in mathematics but also in physics.
+For more details on the importance of their theory, see the introduction of~\cite{Bajpai2019,Gannon1}.